darickc/MMM-BackgroundSlideshow/README.md

 ## Using the module

 Use Git to download.
 Make sure Git is installed on your system.
-In the command line/terminal, go to the modules directory of the your Magic Mirror install. run: `git clone https://github.com/darickc/MMM-BackgroundSlideshow.git`.
+In the command line/terminal, go to the modules directory of the your MagicMirror install. run: `git clone https://github.com/darickc/MMM-BackgroundSlideshow.git`.
 The advantage of using Git is when there is an update, you can run `git pull` and it will pull down all the updates.
-Magic Mirror can even let you know when there are updates.
+MagicMirror can even let you know when there are updates.

 Or

 Download the zip file https://github.com/darickc/MMM-BackgroundSlideshow/archive/master.zip.
-Unzip contents into the modules directory of your Magic Mirror install.
+Unzip contents into the modules directory of your MagicMirror install.
 Rename the 'MMM-BackgroundSlideshow-master' folder to 'MMM-BackgroundSlideshow'.

 Once downloaded, install dependencies: